-A new report heavily criticizes a law enforcement exchange program between New York City and Israel for fueling discrimination against Muslim communities by the city’s police department.
+A new report heavily criticizes a law enforcement exchange and training program between New York City and Israel for fueling discrimination against Muslim communities by the city’s police department.

 “Deadly Exchange,” the report authored by Jewish Voice for Peace and Researching the American Israeli Alliance, puts previously published accounts of Israel’s influence on U.S. law enforcement efforts into new context, suggesting that U.S. and Israeli officials employ a variety of tactics and technologies to surveil, profile and repress racial minorities in the name of national security.
 JVP is seeking to end exchange programs that train American police in Israeli military tactics.